My approach to teaching is wholistic and is based on the teachings of my Aishinaabeg and Celtic ancestors.

 SUMMARY OF TEACHING PHILOSOPHY

 My personal teaching philosophy is guided by the circle.
 In class we start with circle.
 Students are engaged in dialogue to elucidate their gifts and strengths.
 Reault (1999) introduces an Ojibway language phrase “Aazhikenimonenaadizid Bemaadizid” meaning “the study of the behaviour of life” (p.105) in his groundbreaking masters thesis Ansihinaabe Mino Bimaadiziwin: The Way of a Good Life.
-This term is the closest word for philosophy in Anishinaabeg cosmogony.
-Using the sensibility of this phrase, my teaching philosophy includes the following features:
+This term is the closest word for philosophy in Anishinaabeg language.
+Using the sensibility of this phrase, my teaching philosophy includes the following four features:

 The most important feature of my approach to education is the inclusion of students as teachers.
-Together we work to identify our strengths and weaknesses based on the balance found in the four quadrants of medicine wheel (mind, body, spirit, and emotions).
+Together we work to identify our strengths and weaknesses, based on the balance found in the four quadrants of medicine wheel (mind, body, spirit, and emotions).
 Classes include sharing circles, engaging dialogue, and practical applications of student’s learning experiences.
 Our collective priority is to awaken each others gifts to encourage self mastery.

 TEACHING METHODS AND STRATEGIES